Spring Cleaning List (Add to Cozi)

 About the Author

-Below is a list you can add to Cozi as a To Do List that will help get your house spring ready!
+The Spring Cleaning List will help get your house spring ready!
 Think of this list as more of a day-to-day approach to spring cleaning.
 Just like the Clean Mama Routine, your motto should be “everyday a little something”.
-Add a task or two every day that you can do during the months of March and/or April, and discover that you’ve almost tricked yourself into Spring Cleaning!
+Add the list to Cozi to tackle tasks throughout March and/or April and discover that you’ve almost tricked yourself into spring cleaning!

 FIRST LET’S START HERE: PREP WEEK